syncfusion-content/javascript-docs/js/Spreadsheet/RowsAndColumns.md

             rangeSettings: [{ dataSource: window.defaultData, startCell: "A1", showHeader: true }],
         }],
         rowCount: 50,
-        colCount: 36,
+        columnCount: 36,
     });
 });
 {% endhighlight %}

 ## List of operations

-The following list of operations done within the rows and columns are
+You can perform following operations in rows and columns,

 * Insert
 * Delete
 * Show / Hide
 * Resizing

-### Insert
+## Insert

 You can insert blank cells, rows or columns based on the selection in a worksheet.
-You have to enable the allowInsert property to perform the insert operation.
+You have to enable the [`allowInsert`](http://help.syncfusion.com/js/api/ejspreadsheet#members:allowinsert "allowInsert") property to perform the insert operation.
 You can access insert operation through,

 * OTHERS tab in ribbon.
 * Context menu

-Note: In the header context menu you can insert only rows or columns.
+N> In the header context menu you can insert only rows or columns.

 #### Insert Shift Bottom

 You can dynamically insert blank cells to the top of the selected range and shift the selected cells to down by following,

 * Click Insert in the context menu and select "Shift Cells Down" option in Insert dialog.
-* Click Insert Cells in OTHERS tab in ribbon and select "Shift Cells Down" option in Insert dialog.
+* Select Insert Cells option in Insert button in Ribbon OTHERS tab and select "Shift Cells Down" option in Insert dialog.

 You can also perform insert shift bottom using [`insertShiftBottom`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:insertshiftbottom "insertShiftBottom") method.